Blogcritics: History

 As of November 22, 2011, Blogcritics has 3,997 blog writers registered.

 In March 2014, Blogcritics was acquired by executive editors Barbara Barnett and Jon Sobel under their new company Critical Lens Media, Inc.

-Honorable recognition
+Recognition

 Blogcritics has won several blog awards, including a Bloggie and recognition as a Forbes.com Best Media Blog.
 In addition, the site is an accredited news source for both Google News and Yahoo!
 News.